blessed-sibanda/ansaz/book/8-groups.md

 $ touch app/services/group_membership/creator.rb
 ```

 It is good practice to name your services according to the direct action they perform.
-(In this case, we are 'creating' group-membership for a user, and hence our service name is `creator`)
+(In this case, we are 'creating' a group-membership for a user, and hence our service name is `creator`)

 ```ruby
 class GroupMembership::Creator < ApplicationService